 In general, there are probably not very many legitimate shortcuts to having seasoned primary tradelines.
 Remember that a primary tradeline means this is your account where a creditor is issuing you credit.
 How exactly can a payment history be reported under your name if you do not have a history of paying on that account?

 For the companies who have a solution to this problem, the answer is they are most likely committing fraud.
 If you tell a lie in the financial world, you are committing fraud.
-Those seasoned primary accounts were not your accounts and you do not have a payment history on those accounts.
+Those seasoned primary accounts were not your accounts and you do not have a payment history on those accounts, and it is not a good idea to use dishonesty to try to get around that.

 Buying primary tradelines for a CPN number, also known as a credit profile number or credit privacy number, is also bad news.
 If you haven’t read our article on CPNs yet, we strongly encourage you to do so.